 You know those fillings you got when you were 12?
 Well, they may not be working as well as they once did.
 When there is a gap between the filling and tooth, this will cause either sensitivity or decay.

 6. Gum disease.

 This is a big one!
-I truly feel that the most extreme cases of sensitive I’ve seen come from gum disease.
+I truly feel that the most extreme cases of sensitivity I’ve seen come from gum disease.
 Please, please, please go to your dentist regularly for your cleanings!
-Don’t let your bone levels around your teeth suffer!
+Don’t let the bone levels around your teeth suffer!
 If this isn’t controlled, you won’t be able to enjoy ice cream the same ever again!!

 So how does tooth sensitivity work?
 If you look at dentin through a microscope you will see small wavy lines.
 Go ahead and Google “Dentin Histology”, and you will see pictures of what I’m talking about.
 These lines are actually thin tubes that lead directly to the nerve.
 In a live tooth, these tubes are filled with liquid.
 When something hits that liquid (air or anything cold) it pushes the liquid to the nerve and voila!
 Tooth sensitivity.

 So what can be done about sensitive teeth?
 Every case is different, but I usually start with putting fluoride varnish on teeth and having my patients use sensitive toothpaste for at least two weeks.
 If that doesn’t work, then I pinpoint the exact area of sensitivity and place a thin film on it to protect the dentin.
 That takes care of 90% of the sensitivity issues.
 If those don’t work, then we are looking into more invasive treatments, like fillings, crowns, etc.